donslaine/GA-project-1/README.md

 				-since the "Ace" card can hold the value of either 11 or 1, the game will need to determine which value is more useful:

-				function computeHandValue(userHand) {
+				function computeHandValue(hand) {
 					the value equals zero
-					for each index passed in, value equals itself plus that index return the total of all indeces
+					for each index of hand, value equals itself plus that index return the value
 				}

 			-the stand button will trigger a compareHands function that will compare playerHandValue to dealerHandValue: